-15 Application of Methodologies The methodologies that can be applied to a VPA include: combination of methodologies: - AMS-I.A (version 14) - AMS-III.AR (version 6) - TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) Each VPA can implement these methodologies in isolation.
-In addition, the following combinations of methodologies are eligible under the PoA: AMS-I.A (version 14) and TPDDTEC (version 3.1) The justification for meeting each of the applicability criterion of the applied methodologies for both Improved Cookstoves and Solar Lighting Systems is given in section B.2 of the VPA-DD.
-AMS-I.A (Version 14) or AMS-III.AR (Version 7) and TPDDTEC (version 3.1) AMS-I.A (Version 14) or AMS-III.AR (Version 7) and Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
-The VPA-DD describes the target end-user group and describes the appropriate baseline in subsequent sections of the VPA-DD 17 • Each VPA shall demonstrate how the baseline parameters for baselines not established at the PoA level (that applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
-Parameters to be monitored are listed in VPA-DD. for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting documents including copies of any official government reports, statistics or literature sources used for determining parameters.
-For

-18 Local Stakeholder Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date.
-19 Scale of VPA small scale threshold is applicable.
-In case of small scale, the threshold limit as per GHG Emission Reduction & Total installed capacity of Solar lighting systems (SLS) is within the small-scale Type I threshold of 15MW.
+- TPDDTEC (version 3.1) - Emission reduction from Safe Drinking Water Supply (version 1.0) Each VPA can implement these methodologies in isolation.
+In addition, the following combinations of methodologies are eligible under the PoA: - AMS-I.A (Version 14) or AMS-III.AR (version 6) and AMS-II.G (version 3.1) - AMS-I.A (Version 14) or AMS-III.AR (version 6) and AMS-III.AV (version 6) and AMS-III.AV (version 6) and AMS-III.AV (version 7) Emission reduction from Safe Drinking Water Supply (version 1.0) 16 End User Group The VPA is either aimed at households, community organisations (e.g. schools) or small/medium enterprises.
+The VPA-DD identifies the target end-user group and describes the appropriate baseline scenario in subsequent sections of the VPA-DD.
+17 Baseline parameters to be established at VPA level demonstrate how the baseline parameters for baselines not established VPA-DD outlines the approach for establishing baseline parameters in sections B.6.2 and B.7.1 and provides supporting applies for baselines and options not applicable at the first VPA at the time of PoA registration) that are to be calculated at the VPA level have been determined.
+Parameters to be monitored are listed in VPA-DD. copies of any official government reports, statistics or literature sources used for determining parameters.
+For local surveys or 18 Local Stakeholder Consultation Local stakeholder consultation for VPA to be conducted prior to the VPA start date.
+19 Scale of VPA Emission Reduction & baseline is applied in the VPA.
+Total installed capacity of Solar lighting systems (SLS) is within the small-scale Type I threshold of 15MW.
 Total annual energy saving is more than 180 GWhth per year, hence this is a large scale VPA.
-Product data sheets or specification or product information sheets from manufacturer are available.
+Product data sheets or more than 15MW (Type 1) information sheets from or that achieve energy manufacturer savings at a scale of no available. more than 60 GWh per year which is equivalent to 180 GWh(th) per year saving (Type II) or that emission achieve reductions at a scale of no more than 60k tCO2 per vear (TYPE III) for household/community/SM E applications, Small Scale projects and VPAs, solely comprising of such distributed units are not required to demonstrate compliance with the appliable Small Scale thresholds at the aggregate level of the project and VPA, if VPAs are NOT applying demand suppressed baseline.
+Please note that not all solar lighting system or ICS may have been deployed at VPA inclusion stage, but the threshold however can also be checked during verification, and in case